DUNE/dune-justin/README.md

 ### Branches/tags policy

-(This will be adopted in the near future.)

 Most development happens on the main branch, via pull requests.

 Version numbers in the form MM.mm.pp with major, minor and patch versions.